jjesse/security_podcasts/README.md

 ## Archived Podcasts

-These podcasts are no long making new episodes but might be interesting from a historical point of view:
+These podcasts are no longer making new episodes but might be interesting from a historical point of view:

 - 2 Cyber Chicks